NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 ## Brief History

-- 2015 -Power Apps was first introduced by Microsoft in November 2015 as a new addition to its suite of business applications.
+- 2015 - Power Apps was first introduced by Microsoft in November 2015 as a new addition to its suite of business applications.
 Initially, it was part of the Dynamics 365 suite and was called "Project Siena."
 - 2016 - Microsoft released Power Apps as a standalone product and added it to the Office 365 suite.
 Power Apps has since grown in popularity and evolved with new features and capabilities, such as the ability to integrate with other Microsoft products like Power BI and Azure.
 - 2019 - Microsoft announced the availability of Power Apps for mobile devices, enabling users to create and use apps on-the-go.
 - 2020 - Microsoft released new tools to simplify the process of building custom connectors for Power Apps, allowing users to easily integrate with a wide range of data sources.